GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.1.2 Functional Response

 The machine learning model classifies the path in front of the car to be a clear, straight road.
-The Arduino, in response, runs the motors at full speed, accelerating the car to its full speed.
+The Arduino, in response, runs the motors at their full speed, accelerating the car to its full speed.

 # 5. Other Nonfunctional Requirements